Cost of living in Wake County NC

 Fuel prices in Wake County are relatively stable, with a gallon of regular gas averaging around $3.20.
 This is fairly consistent with national averages and offers a reasonable cost for those who prefer to drive.

-See also Wake County Waterfront Properties
+See also Wake County Fixer-Upper Homes

 Vehicle Maintenance and Insurance